WebGL Error. Please use a modern browser/device with WebGL enabled.

 The connectedness locus \(\mathcal{M}_n\) is the set of parameters \(c\) for which \(E(c,n)\) is connected.
 We have shown (Proposition 1) that \(E(c,n)\) is connected iff neighboring pieces intersect, which is equivalent to \(2c \in E(c, 2n-1)\).
 The loci are nested: \(\mathcal{M}_n \subset \mathcal{M}_{n+1}\) (Proposition 3).
 We established bounds: \(\mathcal{M}_n \subset \mathcal{M}_n^* \subset B(1 + \sqrt{n - 1}, 0) \cup [-n, n]\) (Proposition 4), where \(\mathcal{M}_n^*\) is the convexity set.
 Also, \(\{c : 1 < |c| < \sqrt{n}\} \subset \mathcal{M}_n\) and \((-n, -1) \cup (1, n) \subset \mathcal{M}_n \cap \mathbb{R}\) (Proposition 5).
 Nakajima's work implies \(\mathcal{M}_n\) is connected and locally connected (Theorem 1).

 Rendering uses a GPU-accelerated Breadth-First Search (BFS) on the inverse Iterated Function System (IFS) maps \(g_t(z) = c(z-t)\).
+Whenever \(\mathcal{P}(c,N)\) is available we test hits against the canonical trap (the Thickness slider scales \(V\) and \(h\)); otherwise the shader reverts to the adaptive parallelogram from earlier releases.
 Layout uses fixed horizontal divisions with color-negated separators (hidden in difference modes).
-Algorithm tuning controls affect the BFS behavior: iteration range (`m_min` to `m_max`), queue size limits (max adapted to device capabilities), and target checking thickness (0-100%).
+Algorithm tuning controls affect the BFS behavior through the iteration range (`m_min` to `m_max`) and the target checking thickness (1-100%), while the queue budget is now managed automatically per device.
 Thickness for \(\mathcal{R}_n\) and \(E(c,n)\) is effectively halved (100% UI = 50% actual height scaling).
-Thickness for \(\mathcal{M}_n\) and \(\frac{1}{2}E(c,2n-1)\) uses the dedicated `thicknessME` parameter (100% UI = 100% height scaling for rectangle, factor 2 for parallelogram).
+Thickness for \(\mathcal{M}_n\) and \(\frac{1}{2}E(c,2n-1)\) uses the dedicated `thicknessME` parameter (100% UI = 100% scaling).
 The B&W view modes use simplified radius checks.
 Points inside the unit disk for parameter spaces (\(\mathcal{R}_n, \mathcal{M}_n\)) are darkened in normal color mode.
-Subset comparison difference modes render the inner set inverted and the outer set normally. '\(\mathcal{M}_n\) Status' uses a separate JavaScript BFS (in a Web Worker) to check if \(2c \in E(c, 2n-1)\) up to the iteration limit (`m_max2`), *always using 100% thickness for this check*, and reports the sequence of inverse maps applied to the initial point.
+Subset comparison difference modes render the inner set inverted and the outer set normally. '\(\mathcal{M}_n\) Status' uses a separate JavaScript BFS (in a Web Worker) to check if \(2c \in E(c, 2n-1)\) up to the iteration limit (`m_max2`), *always using 100% canonical thickness for this check*, and reports the sequence of inverse maps applied to the initial point.
 Custom colors can be configured in Settings.
 The 'c' marker disk size is invariant under zoom.
-Advanced features (Darken Boundary Hits, Rectangle/Parallelogram Trap selection) modify coloring and trap logic.
+Advanced features (Darken Boundary Hits, Level Sets, Complex Tree) modify coloring and trap logic.

 Remarks